bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-94.rst

 application.
 It is no longer possible to change the security system at runtime, this must always be done when the application is created.

-More information about the concept can be found :ref:`here <application-realm>`.
+More information about the concept can be found :ref:`here <application-lifecycle>`.

 - **Users** are no longer attached to the application, but to the Security System.
 The user is so unique over several apppliactions.